navidys/ocibuilder/README.md

 ## Limitations

-* sha384 and sha512 digests are not supported
+* sha384 and sha512 digests are not yet supported
-* Build from Containerfile/Dockerfile is not supported
+* Build from Containerfile/Dockerfile is not yet supported

 ## Build binary